 Do first things first.
 Before you try to memorize stuff, train your mind on how to use its optimal learning capacity.
 Our memory is not just an asset.
 It is who we are.

 What is memory?
 Memory is the ability to store and recall information and experiences.
 It is our identity.
 Our memories tell us who we are and what we can do.
 It affects thinking and behavior.
 Like any ability, we can improve it.
 When we improve memory, we increase our overall mental ability.
-So, if you want to be smarter, memory is the key to learning how to learn.
+If you want to be smarter, memory is the key to learning how to learn.

 There’s a lot more going on with memory than we realize.
 Memory is like a distorted form of time travel.
 Our memories can differ from the actual event.
 The passage of time, our emotional attachment to the event, and cultural programming can all affect memory.

 However, learning to use the power of our mind, we can overcome these tendencies.
-We all have the ability to encode almost infinite amounts of information into our permanent memory.
+We all have the innate ability to encode almost infinite amounts of information into our permanent memory.

 Best Kept Secrets of Optimal Learning